Accreditation

 Functions

-The functions of the Accreditation Committee are to:
+The functions of the Accreditation Committee are outlined in Terms of Reference (see below) and include to:

 Accreditation policies, resources and forms